SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 As you might expect, it depends on the data available in the knowledge base, whether the LLM will decide to trigger this action or not.
 If the LLM refuses to do so, you still have all the traditional voice commands and the controller actions at your disposal.

 IMPORTANT: When action handling is enabled, it might be necessary to disable the "Recognition" booster or at least set the "Creativity" to a very low value.
-Otherwise the "Recognition" booster might detect a command pattern, which will match to a pre-defined voice command, thereby preventing the LLM from crating a custom action plan.
+Otherwise the "Recognition" booster might detect a command pattern, which will match to a predefined voice command, thereby preventing the LLM from crating a custom action plan.

 ### Enabling and disabling specific warnings and announcements